rulebricks/helm/README.md

 - Kubernetes 1.19+
 - Helm 3.2.0+
 - PV provisioner support in the underlying infrastructure
-- A domain name pointing to your cluster's ingress (for TLS)
+- A domain name you control (for TLS)

 ## Installation

+We recommend a **Two-Phase Installation** to ensure DNS is correctly configured before attempting to provision TLS certificates.
+This prevents rate-limiting issues with Let's Encrypt.

+### Phase 1: Bootstrap (HTTP only)

 1.  **Add the Rulebricks Enterprise Helm Repository**: